 So, by having in perpetuity deals means they don’t have the uncertainty of their library music being unavailable to them.
 Another reason is that they will keep earning money from your music for a long, long time.

 You recommended in your Sound on Sound article that the aim should be one track per week, i.e., 52 tracks a year.
 How does your setup/routine look that enables you to reach that goal?

-One important technique I used was that for every musical idea I had I would do a rough piano sketch, I would leave Cubase running, with no click or quantisation enabled, and give myself 20 minutes to record rough sketches for each idea.
-In one hour I would have outlined three different ideas and if all were good, great, but if one idea was a lot better than the others I would focus on that idea.
-The reason is that working on the one idea that excites you will enable you to make it better and be able to finish it, so it’s a great time saver.
-If you would just stick with your first idea, which might not have been your best, you are wasting time, instead, if you quickly lay out three or more ideas and pick the best one to focus on, it will save you a lot of time.
+One important technique I used was that for every musical idea I had I would do a rough piano sketch.
+I would leave Cubase running, with no click or quantisation enabled, and give myself 20 minutes to record rough sketches for each idea.
+In one hour I would have outlined three different ideas and if all were good, great, but if one idea was a lot better I would focus on that idea.
+The reason is that working on the one idea that excites you will enable you to make it better and be able to finish it.
+It’s a great time saver.
+If you would just stick with your first idea, which might not have been your best, you are wasting time.
+Instead, if you quickly lay out three or more ideas and pick the best one to focus on, it will save you a lot of time.

 When the best idea is finished, I have the whole song outlined on piano, heavily quantised and if something is too difficult to play I draw it in.
 The piano outline would capture the emotion, the tempo, the dynamics and the chord progression of the whole song, rather than just a few bars.
 Working and perfecting only a few bars is one of the worst things you can do because things end up not fitting together.
 For example, you might have 4 bars sounding great but it doesn’t link to the next bit.
 Therefore, having a great outline of the whole track acts like a skeleton that you build everything else on.
 This will speed up the process too.